As Putin eyes sure reelection, Russia’s economy defies sanctions, critics

 Russia has also found ways to skirt import restrictions by sourcing goods from countries acting as intermediaries for Western goods.
 For instance, Serbia’s exports of phones to Russia rose from $8,518 in 2021 to $37m in 2022.

-Some observers dispute the suggestion that the pressure campaign against Moscow has failed.
+Some observers dispute the suggestion that the pressure campaign against Moscow has backfired.

 “Sanctions are working,” Liam Peach, a senior emerging markets economist at Capital Economics, told Al Jazeera.